Trees

 - Psalms, 1.3

-the mythic imagination.
-Trees have been invested in all cultures with a dignity unique to
+stimulation to the mythic imagination.
+Trees have been invested in all cultures with a dignity

-their own nature, and tree cults, in which a single tree or a grove of trees is worshipped,
+unique to their own nature, and tree cults, in which a single tree or a grove of trees is

-have flourished at different times almost everywhere.
-Even today there are sacred woods
+worshipped, have flourished at different times almost everywhere.
+Even today there are sacred

-in India and Japan, just as there were in pre-Christian Europe.
-An elaborate mythology of
+woods in India and Japan, just as there were in pre-Christian Europe.
+An elaborate

-trees exists across a broad range of ancient cultures.
+mythology of trees exists across a broad range of ancient cultures."

 - Jacquelyn Hiller